americanas-tech/restQL-golang/docs/restql/query-language.md

 ### Query parameters

-When using the `from` method every parameter in the `with` clause will be mapped to a query parameter, for example:
+When using the `from` or `delete` method every parameter in the `with` clause will be mapped to a query parameter, for example:

 ```restql
 from hero as batman